by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

-"What oxygen absorber sizes are right for me?" is a question often asked.
+"What oxygen absorber sizes are right for me?" is a question I'm often asked.

-The answer: It depends on what size container you're going to be using to store your dehydrated foods in.
+My answer: It depends on what size container you're using to store your dehydrated foods in.

 The Most Often Used Size: 100cc